 Alabama GED Requirements

-- Resident: You do not have be a resident of Alabama if you are 18 years old or older.
+- Resident: You do not have to be a resident of Alabama if you are 18 years old or older.
+However, if you are 16-17 you are required to be a resident of Alabama.

 - Enrolled: You cannot be enrolled in an accredited high school or be a high school graduate.

-- Diploma: After you pass the test, the State of Alabama will award you a GED certificate that will show you have achieved the same level of knowledge as a high school graduate.
+- Diploma: After passing the test, the State of Alabama will award you a high school equivalency certificate, showing that you have achieved the same level of knowledge as a high school graduate.

-Below you’ll find answers to the questions we get asked the most about how to get a GED in Alabama.
+Below you’ll find answers to the most frequently asked questions about how to obtain your GED in Alabama.

 You do not have to be a resident of Alabama to take the GED test in Alabama if you are over 18 years old.